 I studied Indigenous healing, ceremony, and spiritual traditions with Earthwalks for Health and lived in Mexico and Israel.
 I have collected wisdom teachings from these cultures, as well as written memoirs of my adventures.

-My passion is to lead writing workshops for those who may not think of themselves as writers but have a story to tell.
+My passion is to facilitate writing workshops for those who may not think of themselves as writers but have a story to tell.
 My teaching method encourages dedicated writers to develop and sustain a writing practice and guides their story-telling skills by offering feedback and craft tips.
 I believe in the power of words to transform our lives and our world.
 I believe that writing fulfills the soul's longing for connection and meaning and my motto is The shortest bridge between us is a story.

 photo by Nazara Matos